Shiva-SM/DC2321A/README.md

 # DC2321A
 ## Included in this Download:
 ### DC2321A Standard Demo Package
-* Standard (default) Firmware
+* DC2321A Standard (factory default) Firmware
 * DC2321A Standard Python GUI

 ### DC2321A Sensor Demo Package
-* Firmware for Interfacing with ADI Sensors
+* DC2321A Firmware for Interfacing with ADI Sensors
 * Schematics for Connecting Sensors to [DC2510A](http://www.linear.com/solutions/7663)
 * DC2321A Sensor Demo Python GUI